nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 The process allows a consumer system to retrieve the following details for a target GP provider organisation:

 - FHIR service root URL, retrieved from the `nhsMhsEndpoint` element in step 1
-- And the ASID, retrieved from `uniqueIdentifier` element in step 2
+- and the ASID, retrieved from `uniqueIdentifier` element in step 2

 The FHIR service root URL is used to [construct the full target URL for a GP Connect request](#step-3-consumer-constructs-full-gp-connect-request-url-to-be-sent-to-the-spine-security-proxy).
 The provider's ASID is sent in the  `Ssp-To` HTTP header.